Guest services in Mills River will re-open Friday, October 11, 11am-4pm.

 You can cook tasty meals with dried herbs from the store.
 But walking through your home garden, picking living herbs, and adding them real-time to your dish is something special.
 That’s the magic of wet hop and fresh hop beers.

-A six-pack of Sierra Nevada Northern Hemisphere Wet Hop IPA in a hop field
+A can of Northern Hemisphere IPA in a bed of freshly harvested hops

 Wet hops and fresh hops, when considering a single variety, share plenty of aroma and flavor characteristics.
 But wet hops can boast extra nuances like bright “green” or grassy notes, fruit zest, or floral aromas.
 Northern Hemisphere IPA, which for the past few years has featured exclusively wet Centennial hops, has distinct notes of rose alongside its vibrant pine.